Air Fryer Potstickers

 Step 2- Stuff.
 Using lightly wet hands, place the potsticker wrappers on a flat surface.
 Add a spoonful of the filling in the center and fold over.
 Use your fingers to pinch the top several times to seal.

 Step 3- Air fry.
-Lightly brush water on the exterior of the potstickers.
-Add them to an air fryer basket and air fry at 200C/400F for 6-7 minutes, turning halfway through.
+Lightly brush the exterior of the potstickers with water.
+Add them to an air fryer basket and air fry for 6-7 minutes, turning several times.
+Serve with potsticker sauce.

 pot stickers in air fryer.